mapbender/mapbender-documentation/en/bundles/Mapbender/CoreBundle/elements/printclient.rst

         - { dpi: 288,  label: Document (288dpi)}	# 288 - dpi value, Document - label
     rotatable: true                 # true/false use true for rotation, default is true
     legend: true                    # true/false, default is false
+    legend_default_behaviour: false # true/false, if true the legend checkbox is checked by default
     file_prefix: mapbender3         # define the file prefix for the pdf that is generated (file_prefix_date.pdf will be created)
     optional_fields:                # define optional fields (example title-field)
         title:                      # name of the optional fields, default is null (no optional fields are defined)